 residential building.
 For this code, includes detached one- and two-family dwellings and multiple single-family dwellings (townhouses) as well as Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane.

 roof assembly.
 A system designed to provide weather protection and resistance to design loads.
 The system consists of a roof covering and roof deck or a single component serving as both the roof covering and the roof deck.
-A roof assembly includes the roof covering, underlayment, roof deck, insulation, vapor retarder and interior finish.
+A roof assembly includes the roof covering, underlayment and roof deck, and can also include a thermal barrier, and ignition barrier, insulation or a vapor retarder.

 roof recover.
 The process of installing an additional roof covering over a prepared existing roof covering without removing the existing roof covering.